microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subjectrightsrequestallsitelocation.md

 ---
 title: "subjectRightsRequestAllSiteLocation resource type"
-description: "Represents the properties for subject rights request all site location."
+description: "Represents the properties for a subject rights request that defines all sites (SharePoint sites, OneDrive for Business sites, and Teams channels) as a search location."
 author: "skadam-msft"
 ms.localizationpriority: medium
 ms.prod: "compliance"